duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/spice_styleguide.md

 #### No bolded text in Spice body

 (This section is coming soon!
 Know what should go here?
-Then. **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)
+Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

 #### No "undefined" values in Spice body (Spice result shouldn't say something is "not defined")

 (This section is coming soon!
 Know what should go here?
-Then. **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)
+Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

 #### Indent with spaces (not tabs)

 (This section is coming soon!
 Know what should go here?
-Then. **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)
+Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

 - Templates should not be modified.

 ## Naming Conventions

 (This section is coming soon!
 Know what should go here?
-Then. **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)
+Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

 ## Do's & Dont's